cybersafe-dev/cybersafety-tool/content/minisite.md

   levels: "We have **3 levels of award** for schools depending on the results of
     the survey: **CyberAware**, **CyberSmart** and **CyberChampion**.
-You can display this award mark on your school website, social media channels and other school communication for 12 months.
-The marks you receive will be dates and in full colour."
+You can display this award mark on your school website, social media channels and other school communication for 12 months. *\\*Final award mark sent to schools will be full colour version.*"
   pricing: "CyberSafe Tool for Schools is **free** for all schools.
 If you want to
     get the award mark for your school we have 2 options:"
   aboutus: "**CyberSafeIreland** is a charity working to empower children, parents